EdeManideep/Java-Springboot-Learning/README.md

 16. define swagger file -> learn to read swagger file (https://editor.swagger.io/)
 17. write Scheduled which runs onces in 24 hours and sends email of newly created employess of 24 hours
 18. learn about kafka + springboot

+-> We can create our own @annotations in spring boot project